AtmosferaUSM/server_tutorial_WRF/docs/geogrid.md

     spack load ncl

 Now, type the following command to view the plot.
-Pay attention to the use of the new script as it is written for NCL version 6.2 or later.
+Pay attention to using the new script as it is written for NCL version 6.2 or later.

     ncl util/plotgrids_new.ncl